 The legislation obligates the Department of Finance to either administer the credit, or to come to terms with the Maryland Office of the Comptroller to have the Comptroller administer the tax credit on the County's behalf.
 The bill does not provide the Department of Finance with the resources required to either administer the credit or to negotiate with the Comptroller to have the Comptroller administer the credit.
 The Department does not have the resources available to serve either of these functions.
-The bill requires that all requests for the tax credit be made by way of an application and the Department notes that the number of State tax credit recipients that received credits for investments in Montgomery County businesses in 2008 exceeded the number of recipients given Montgomery County business tax credits, (such as the Renewable Energy Tax Credits) the administration of which had to be absorbed by existing personnel.
+The bill requires that all requests for the tax credit be made by way of an application and the Department notes that the number of State tax credit recipients that received credits for investments in Montgomery County businesses in 2008 exceeded the number of recipients given Montgomery County business tax credits that year.
+The business tax credits already require one workyear and since 2008 the County has enacted additional tax credits, (such as the Renewable Energy Tax Credits) the administration of which had to be absorbed by existing personnel.
 If this bill is enacted, it would require that Finance be given additional resources to implement and administer it as the Comptroller is unlikely to take on the responsibility in these harsh economic times.
 Therefore, the Department of Finance would require the creation of a part-time, Grade 23 position to administer this program.
 The estimated cost for a part-time position with benefits (at mid-point) is \$44,545 and a half of a workyear.